 Lenten Soup + Study: “How and Why we Worship”

 Tuesdays in Lent: March 12, 19, 26, April 2 and 9 from 6:45 p.m. to 8:00 p.m.

 Once again this year, we will offer a 5-week Lenten Soup + Study program on Tuesday evenings.
 Our topic this year will be “How and Why we Worship,” exploring in depth how Episcopal worship is structured, the breadth (and limitations) on our worship variation, and what the intended effect of our particular way of gathering to praise God and pray together is.
 If you are newer to The Episcopal Church, this is definitely for you, and those of us who have been worshiping in the Episcopal Church for some time will hopefully find that this deepens your worship experience.
 You can come to one session or all five.
 A simple supper of soup, bread and cheese will be offered!

 Who will win the Golden Halo?
 LENT MADNESS Has Begun!

 Each year in Lent, The Episcopal Church holds our own version of “March Madness” featuring many of the various Saints that we commemorate in our calendar.
 This year, 32 saints have been placed into a bracket, to face off in daily “head to head” competition – conducted online by popular vote!
-Every member of the parish is invited to learn more about this years’ 32 Saints and to complete your own bracket, by picking up a booklet in the Narthex, which will be available in mid-February.
-Completed brackets must be posted in the Parish Hall by Ash Wednesday, February 14.
+Every member of the parish is invited to learn more about this years’ 32 Saints and to complete your own bracket, by picking up a booklet in the Narthex.
+Completed brackets must be posted in the Parish Hall by Ash Wednesday, March 6.
 Whichever bracket earns the most points through the tournament will be crowned the St. Paul’s winner and receive a prize on Easter Sunday.
 You can vote for your favorite Saint each day in Lent by visiting LENTMADNESS.ORG.